bsysop/CrowdAssist/README.md

 ## Privacy Note

-CrowdAssist only accesses the Information on the Bug Bounty Platform pages to enhance your workflow, such as usernames for autocomplete and submission content for report export.
-Your OpenAI API token is stored locally in your browser and never shared externally.
-No sensitive data is collected, transmitted, or stored by the extension.
+CrowdAssist only accesses information on Bug Bounty Platform pages to enhance your workflow, such as usernames for autocomplete and submission content for report export.

+**Session Management:** The Auto-Renew Session feature reads your Bugcrowd session cookies to maintain your login session.
+These cookies are only used to send refresh requests to Bugcrowd's servers and are never transmitted elsewhere.

+**API Token:** Your OpenAI API token is stored locally in your browser and never shared externally.

+No sensitive data is collected, transmitted to third parties, or stored by the extension.
 The complete source code is available for transparency and auditing.